 - facilitate better understanding of AFV alongside an understanding of DFV exposure during childhood

 - generate new knowledge on current service options and support needs among this cohort.

-The survey will consist of a series of demographic, quantitative and qualitative questions.
+The survey consisted of a series of demographic, quantitative and qualitative questions.

-The project will establish the first Australian community-based prevalence data for AFV.
-The in-depth evidence to be gained on the nature of violence used by young people within the home as well as exposure to DFV during childhood will ensure, for the first time, that policymakers across Australia have the evidence required to design tailored, client-centred responses to different communities of young people using and exposed to DFV.
-This evidence will be contextualised with an understanding of young people’s experiences accessing supports and their expressed service needs.
-Importantly, the survey sample will be representative of the diverse Australian community, ensuring the findings include insights into experiences and service needs of marginalised young people.
-Findings will inform policy decisions on the number and type of support services needed and allocation of resources for responding to AFV.
+The in-depth evidence gained on the nature of violence used by young people within the home as well as exposure to DFV during childhood ensures that policymakers across Australia have the evidence required to design tailored, client-centred responses to different communities of young people using and exposed to DFV.
+This evidence has been contextualised with an understanding of young people’s experiences accessing supports and their expressed service needs.
+Findings are applicable to policy decisions on the number and type of support services needed and allocation of resources for responding to AFV.

 Associate Professor Kate Fitz-Gibbon, Director, Monash Gender and Family Violence Prevention Centre, Monash University